The Complexity of Color-constrained Paths in Semicomplete Multipartite Digraphs: Structural Results

 \subsection{Characterizing Hamiltonian Paths}

-The existence of Hamiltonian paths in general semicomplete multipartite digraphs is characterized by the existence of a 1-path-cycle factor as shown by Gutin in~\cite{DBLP:journals/siamdm/Gutin93}.
+The existence of Hamiltonian paths in general semicomplete multipartite digraphs is characterized by the existence of a 1-path-cycle factor as shown by Gutin~\cite{DBLP:journals/siamdm/Gutin93}.
 Restricting the graph class to those semicomplete multipartite digraphs with independence number at most~2 allows a simpler characterization in terms of unilateral connectivity.
-To achieve this, we generalize the following result of Fink and Lesniak-Forster shown in~\cite{fink1980traceable} from orientations to biorientations in \cref{cor:biorientation-traceable}: \begin{lemmaq}{\cite{fink1980traceable}} Let~$n\in\N$.
-If~$\mathcal{P}$ is a collection of vertex-disjoint paths of length at most 2 in~$K_n$, then every unilaterally connected orientation of~$K_n-\bigcup_{P\in\mathcal{P}}E(P)$ contains a Hamiltonian path. \end{lemmaq} In fact, an analysis of the proof given in~\cite{fink1980traceable} shows that one can argue against the existence of opposing arcs for the relevant vertices such that the original proof is mostly sufficient.
-In order to avoid restating the original proof with only slight modifications, we instead use the following lemma: \begin{lemma} Let~$D=(V,A)$ be a unilaterally connected digraph.
-There is an arc set~$A'\subseteq A$ containing exactly one arc from each 2-cycle such that~$(V,A\setminus A')$ is unilateral. \end{lemma} \begin{proof} The digraph~$D$ is unilateral if and only if there exists an ordering~$v_1,\dots,v_n$ of~$V$ such that there exists a~$(v_i,v_j)$-path in~$D-\{v_k:1\leq k<i\}$ if~$i<j$~\cite{harary1965structural}.
-If the arc~$(v_i,v_j)$ lies on a 2-cycle for some~$i$ and~$j$ such that~$1\leq i<j\leq n$, remove the arc~$(v_j,v_i)$, i.e.~$A'\coloneqq\{(v_j,v_i)\in A:j<i, (v_i,v_j)\in A\}$.
-Let~$P_{ij}$ be a shortest~$(v_i,v_j)$-path in~$D-\{v_k:1\leq k<i\}$ for all~$i$ and~$j$ such that~$1\leq i<j\leq n$.
-We show by induction over~$|P_{ij}|$ that the paths are also valid in~$D'$.
-This immediately implies that~$D'$ is unilateral.
+To prove this, we use the following two results: \begin{theoremq}{\cite{fink1980traceable}} Let~$n\in\N$.
+If~$\mathcal{P}$ is a collection of vertex-disjoint paths of length at most 2 in~$K_n$, then every unilaterally connected orientation of~$K_n-\bigcup_{P\in\mathcal{P}}E(P)$ contains a Hamiltonian path. \end{theoremq}